-You can visit the Museum Alkmaar, which focuses on local history or spend time at Rijksmuseum Alkmaar with a variety of exhibitions.
-If you want a great view of the city, climb 368 steps to Spitsbergen with its iconic windmill.
+You can visit the Museum Alkmaar, which focuses on local history, or spend time at Rijksmuseum Alkmaar with various exhibitions.
+If you want a great city view, climb 368 steps to Spitsbergen with its iconic windmill.
 It’s best to visit at sunset when the view of Alkmaar is stunning.

 What to do in Alkmaar today?

 Alkmaar, a Dutch city known for its cheese market on Fridays, is one of the oldest cities in The Netherlands.
-It has beautiful canals as well as lovely attractions such as traditional architecture, Alkmaarderhoy square, and Keukenhof Gardens.
-Alkmaar features museums, galleries, and more *ahem* adult entertainment, so there’s really something for everyone.
+It has beautiful canals and attractions such as traditional architecture, Alkmaarderhoy Square, and Keukenhof Gardens.
+Alkmaar features museums, galleries, and more *ahem* adult entertainment.

 What is Alkmaar known for?